ShweyaSingh/DemoJenkinsPipelineNagp/README.md

-# Sample Web api project with MSTest.
+# Demo Application For Jenkins Pipeline NAGP

-API returning fixed data not from db.
+Created WebAPI, returning static data and used MSTest for unit testing.